We live in a throw-away society, most of us buy our meat

 Stock

-Place all the bones, and waste from your animal in the biggest cooking pot you.
+Place all the bones, and waste from your animal in the

 Cover the bones with atleast a litre or water or enough to cover them completely.